msa-em/cell-browser/02_approach.md

 ### microATLAS

-Brodrick developed [microATLAS](https://github.com/LadInTheLab/microATLAS-widget); an embeddable and customizable OME-Zarr viewer based on Viv [@doi:10.1038/s41592-022-01482-7] for Elemental Microscopy.
+Brodrick developed [microATLAS](https://github.com/LadInTheLab/microATLAS-widget), an embeddable and customizable OME-Zarr viewer for Elemental Microscopy.
-Barkley used microATLAS for replications.
+Barkley used microATLAS in the replication study.

 ```{code}
 :::{any:bundle} https://ladinthelab.github.io/microATLAS-widget/widget.js